DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 Welcome!
 In this workshop, we’ll explore what an MCP server is, how it connects to AI models like Claude, and how to use tools and prompts to build a smart backend — all while helping match humans with adoptable pets 🐕🐍🐔

-You’ll be using the **TypeScript MCP SDK**, but don’t worry — this workshop is about understanding **how MCP servers work**, not mastering every line of code.
+You’ll be using the **TypeScript MCP SDK**, but don’t worry if you're not familiar with **TypeScript** — this workshop focuses on understanding  **how MCP servers work**, not mastering the code 😉.

 ---

 ## 🧩 Part 1: Set Up Your Server & List Animals

-### 1. 🚀 Clone the repo via your command line of choice
+### 1. 🚀 Clone the repo via your terminal/command line of choice

 ```bash
 git clone https://github.com/DevOps-Represent/mcp-server-workshop.git